Natooz/MidiTok/CONTRIBUTING.md

 **Great Bug Reports** tend to have:

-- A quick summary and/or background
+- A quick summary and/or background.
-- Steps to reproduce
+- Steps to reproduce.
   - Be specific!
   - Give sample code if you can, for example,
-- What you expected would happen
+- What you expected would happen.
-- What actually happens
+- What actually happens.
-- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)
+- Notes (possibly including why you think this might be happening, or stuff you tried that didn't work).

 ## Development

 ### Tests

 We use `pytest` for testing and `pytest-cov` for measuring coverage.
-In the test script, we use `torch` and `tensorflow` to check functionalities related to token-tensor conversion.
+In the test script, we use `torch` and `tensorflow` to check functionalities related to token-tensor conversion:

 ```bash
 pip install setuptools flake8 pytest coverage torch tensorflow